dergemkr/racket-lmdb/README.md

    These boxes will be modified to contain the returned key and data if applicable.
    `#t` is returned on success and `#f` is returned if the status is `MDB_NOTFOUND`.
    (Any error other than `MDB_NOTFOUND` will be raised.)
+6. Racket booleans are used for the int parameters of `mdb_drop` and `mdb_env_sync`.

+As a very direct port, this library gives you plenty of leeway to shoot yourself in the foot.

 ## Limitations